You Decide Your Self-Image

 (c) antimartina Fotosearch_k13090279, k17443559, K24414485

-There are so many reasons why you decide to lose weight, but when and why you do decide depends on your mind, not your body.
+There are so many reasons why you decide to lose weight, but when and why you do decide depend on your mind, not your body.
 After all, “decide” is a mental function, is it not? . . . and the start (and the continuation) of a dietary/lifestyle change is a mental process.
 There are a few factors that might trigger such a decision, and one of them is self-image.

 We each have a dual image: the face we present to the world and our own internal idea of how we appear.
 Though we dress and groom ourselves to be seen as attractive by others, we are far less influenced by others than we are by our satisfaction, or dissatisfaction, with ourselves.